West Coast Main Line: Modernisation by British Rail

-As part of the 1955 modernisation plan, British Rail carried out a large programme of modernisation of the WCML in stages between 1959 and 1974; the modernisation involved upgrading the track and signaling to allow higher speeds, rebuilding a number of stations, and electrification of the route with overhead line equipment.
-The first stretch to be upgraded and electrified was Crewe to Manchester, completed on 12 September 1960.
-This was followed by Crewe to Liverpool, completed on 1 January 1962.
+As part of the 1955 modernisation plan, British Rail carried out a large programme of modernisation of the WCML in stages between 1959 and 1974; the modernisation involved upgrading the track and signalling to allow higher speeds, rebuilding a number of stations and electrification of the route with overhead line equipment.
+The first stretch to be upgraded and electrified was Crewe to Manchester, completed on 12 September 1960; this was followed by Crewe to Liverpool, completed on 1 January 1962.
 Electrification was then extended south to London.

 The first electric trains from London ran on 12 November 1965, with a full public service to Manchester and Liverpool launched on 18 April 1966.
-Electrification of both the Birmingham branch, and the routes to Manchester via was completed on 6 March 1967, allowing electric services to commence to those destinations.
-In March 1970 the government approved electrification of the northern half of the WCML, between Weaver Junction (where the branch to Liverpool diverges) and Glasgow, and this was completed on 6 May 1974.
+Electrification of both the Birmingham branch and the routes to Manchester via was completed on 6 March 1967, allowing electric services to commence to those destinations.
+In March 1970, the government approved electrification of the northern half of the WCML, between Weaver Junction (where the branch to Liverpool diverges) and Glasgow, and this was completed on 6 May 1974.
 The announcement, after five years of uncertainty, was made 48 hours before the writ was issued for a by-election in South Ayrshire.
 The Observer commented that, if the £25 million decision was politically rather than financially motivated, it would have the makings of a major political scandal.

-A new set of high-speed long-distance services was introduced in 1966, launching British Rail's highly successful "Inter-City" brand (the hyphen was later dropped) and offering journey times as London to Birmingham in 1 hour 35 minutes, and London to Manchester or Liverpool in 2 hours 40 minutes (and even 2 hours 30 minutes for the twice-daily Manchester Pullman).
+A new set of high-speed long-distance services was introduced in 1966, launching British Rail's highly successful InterCity brand (Note: A hyphen was used in the brand name at first (Inter-City), before being dropped.) and offering journey times as London to Birmingham in 1 hour 35 minutes, and London to Manchester or Liverpool in 2 hours 40 minutes (and even 2 hours 30 minutes for the twice-daily Manchester Pullman).
 This represented a big improvement on the 3 hours 30 minutes to Manchester and Liverpool of the fastest steam service.
-A new feature was that these fast trains were offered on a regular-interval service throughout the day: initially hourly to Birmingham, two-hourly to Manchester, and so on.
-The service proved to be so popular that in 1972 these InterCity service frequencies were doubled to deal with increased demand.
+A new feature was that these fast trains were offered on a regular-interval service throughout the day; initially hourly to Birmingham, two-hourly to Manchester and so on.

+The service proved to be so popular that, in 1972, these InterCity service frequencies were doubled to deal with increased demand.
 With the completion of the northern electrification in 1974, London to Glasgow journey times were reduced from 6 hours to 5.
-Along with electrification came modern coaches such as the Mark 2 and from 1974 the fully integral, air-conditioned Mark 3 design.
+Along with electrification came modern coaches such as the Mark 2 and the fully integral, air-conditioned Mark 3 design from 1974.
 These remained the mainstay of express services until the early 2000s.
-Line speeds were raised to a maximum 110 mph, and these trains, hauled by and electric locomotives, came to be seen as BR's flagship passenger service.
+Line speeds were raised to a maximum 110 mph and these trains, hauled by and electric locomotives, came to be seen as BR's flagship passenger service.
 Passenger traffic on the WCML doubled between 1962 and 1975.